Talk Icon

 Answer 1: Implementation of a New Enterprise Resource Planning (ERP) System: In a previous role, I was part of a team tasked with implementing a new ERP system across multiple departments within the organisation.
 This project was challenging due to its scale and complexity.
 It involved migrating data from legacy systems, customising the new ERP software to meet our specific business needs, and training employees to use the new system effectively.

 Answer 2: Market Entry Strategy for a New Product: Another challenging project I worked on was developing a market entry strategy for a new product launch.
-This involved conducting comprehensive market research, analysing consumer preferences and competitive landscape, and identifying target market segments.
+This involved conducting comprehensive market research, analysing consumer preferences and the competitive landscape, and identifying target market segments.
 The challenge here was to accurately anticipate market trends and customer demands while also considering regulatory requirements and potential risks.

 Q3.
 In what ways do you think the role of a Business Analyst has evolved with technological advancements?